Blood Testing for Allergies

 learn moreSkin Allergy Testing

-This test is less invasive than blood tests and provide a good alternative for patients who have an aversion to needles.
+This is less invasive than blood tests and is a good alternative for patients who don’t like needles.

 A challenge test is a highly accurate diagnostic test to determine if a patient has outgrown a food allergy.